Lameen Souag - 2011 (last update 2014)

 Probably the earliest source of lexical data on Tadaksahak is the Tuareg dialect maps in Basset (1934), providing eight terms (for "Daousak, Ihannakaten"): mu "oeil" [eye], tinšar "narines" [nostrils], miya "bouche" [mouth], išin "dent" [tooth], taməsandarat "canine" (ie *taɣməs n ḍarat "front tooth"), taɣməs "molaire" [molar], aḍaḍ "doigt" [finger], aurəž "talon" [heel]; Basset (1948) adds two more, bangu "tête" (head) and ašardən "âne" (donkey), commenting that "parmi les Touaregs, au Niger, dans l'énigmatique groupement des Idaousak, surgissent, ainsi pour le coq, l'âne ou les mulet, voire la tête, des variantes lexicographiques qui surprennent ici et ramènent immédiatement à des faits Zenaga, ksouriens ou maghrebin".
 Chaventré (1983) adds a chart of kinship terms, in the context of a discussion of Idaksahak genealogy: baba beri "grandfather", nana beri "grandmother", aba "father", nana "mother", anber "elder sibling", antyena "younger sibling", nizey "child", nayan "grandchild / brother's son / maternal uncle's grandson", mushedi "paternal uncle" (glossed as "celui sur lequel on a l'oeil, l'exemple"), armat ma "maternal uncle", nana (tyena) "aunt", abubash "aunt's son", tabubash "aunt's daughter", n'tayaq "sister's son".
 A more complete wordlist, along with texts, is to be found in Rueck & Christiansen (1999.)
 Heath (np), formerly available from his website, is a brief but careful lexicon of Tadaksahak.
 Lacroix (1981) presumably also provides a vocabulary.
 Ag Almaki (2010) discusses some lexical semantic issues arising in Bible translation.
 Souag (2015) uses published lexical data to show that significant parts of the Berber lexicon of Tadaksahak are non-Tuareg, deriving instead from a Western Berber language.

 Lacroix and Calame-Griaule (1970) provide a Tadaksahak text with translation.
 Nicolaï (1979a, c) discusses Tadaksahak phonology, to which Nicolaï (1981) adds a discussion of sound correspondences.
-Global Recordings Network (1999) is an audio recording in Tadaksahak gathered by missionaries summarising Christian beliefs; as the only publicly available Tadaksahak audio file, it may be of use for understanding the phonology.
+Ag Ikadewan (2015) and Global Recordings Network (1999) are the only publicly available audio recordings in Tadaksahak, the former from a public gathering, the latter put together for missionaries summarising Christian beliefs; these may be of use for understanding the phonology.
 Christiansen & Christiansen (2002, 2007) discusses one of the most cross-linguistically unusual aspects of Tadaksahak grammar: the systematic use of Tuareg loans to suppletively form the causatives and passives of words of Songhay origin.
 Christiansen & Levinson (2003) discuss the relative clause.

 No grammar of Tagdal/Tabarog has been written.
 The closest available to a sketch is Benítez-Torres (2009, n.d.), discussing verbal morphology and focusing on the phenomenon of systematic suppletive verbal derivation discussed previously for Tadaksahak.
 Nicolaï (1979a, c) discusses Tadaksahak phonology, to which Nicolaï (1981) adds a discussion of sound correspondences.
 Wordlists for both Tagdal and Tabarog, along with texts, are to be found in Rueck & Christiansen (1999), which argues that they represent dialects of a single language.
 Lacroix (1981) presumably provides a vocabulary.
 A brief conversation in Tagdal can be heard in Al Jazeera (2014).